Fleeing Russia, we sailed 24,000 km, unsupported and without the right to land.

 The lengths we've gone to, the risks we've taken, and the abyss we've stared into, have given us a profound appreciation of life, love, and freedom.

-We want to be citizens of the same country – a country that recognizes our union, respects our human rights and freedoms, and allows us to choose our own path.
+We want to be citizens of the same country – a country that recognizes our family, grants us equal rights and freedoms, and allows us to choose our own path.